 Full Code Snippet:

-Here is the full code of application created using Python Tkinter.
-We have explained the entire code above section wise.
+Here is the full code of the application created using Python Tkinter.
+We have explained the entire code section-wise above.

 from tkinter import *